Antonomy/fauxbook/README.md

 <br />

 ## About The Project
-This application provides all the basic and necessary functionality needed for any online shop.
+This application provides all the basic and necessary functionality needed for navigation and using our social media platform.
-- Add to Cart
-- Increase or Decrease Quantity
+- Create a profile
+- Create a post
-- Ordering
+- Post photos
-- Order History
+- Add friends
-- User Sign Up
+- Comment on friends posts and photos
+- React to friends posts and photos
 - Authorization
 - Authentication